CataCsas/enterprise-homelab/network/wireless.md

   - **VLAN 50 – Users_Trust**
   - **VLAN 60 – Guest**
 - Each SSID will map to its respective VLAN for proper segmentation.
-- DHCP and inter-VLAN routing will remain centralized on the Cisco L3 switch.
+- **pfSense** will continue providing DHCP and routing between VLANs where allowed.
-- Future monitoring will include **internal (east-west) traffic between VLANs** to detect unexpected communications and support SOC-relevant observability.
+- Future monitoring will include **east-west traffic between VLANs** to detect unexpected communications and support SOC-relevant observability.

 > Notes:
 > - This upgrade enables isolation of IoT, user, and guest devices.
 > - VLAN-aware APs support enterprise-style segmentation and future lab expansions.
+> - ACLs on the Cisco switch will enforce internal access restrictions.

 ---

 ## Wireless VLAN Considerations

-- Access control policies will be enforced via VLAN separation and ACLs on the Cisco switch.
+- Access control policies are enforced via VLAN separation and switch ACLs.
-- Temporary consolidation is documented in `vlan-design.md` and `ip-addressing.md`.
+- Temporary consolidation is documented in [`vlan-design.md`](./network/vlan-design.md) and [`ip-addressing.md`](./network/ip-addressing.md).
 - Devices requiring monitoring or administrative access will be migrated to their intended VLAN once the EAP610s are deployed.

 ---